przant/zipcodes-api/.github/pull_request_template.md

-## 🛠 Description of the applied changes/updates
+## 🛠 Description of the updates/improvements to apply
 Updates summary

-List of sequential implementations
+List of sequential subtasks(optional)

   1.
   2.
   3.

-## 🧠 Premises and arguments for the requesting changes/updates
+## 🧠 Premises/arguments for the requesting changes/updates
 General argument

 Detailed bullet point list completed/to complete